 Maine Coons are so beloved that they even have their own society: the Maine Coon Breeders and Fanciers Association.
 Founded in 1968, this global organization helps promote the breed, which fell so far out of popularity that at one point in the 1950s, it was thought to be extinct!

-If you want to learn even more about Maine Coons, read on for some fun facts about these giant cats with wonderful personalities.
+If you want to learn even more about Maine Coons, read on for some fun facts about this beautiful cat breed with wonderful personalities.

-Learn about Maine Coons, the gentle giants of the cat world.
+Learn about Maine Coons cats, the gentle giants of the feline world.

 They come in a variety of colors

 Most Maine Coon lovers are used to seeing this cat's coat in a classic brown tabby.
 But the truth is that Maine Coons can come in a whole variety of colors.
 While they aren't bred to be lavender or chocolate, it's possible to find everything from solid to tortoiseshell to calico.
+Want to see another one of their lovely physical traits?
+Just look into their eyes.
 Maine Coons will also typically have green, gold, or copper-colored eyes.

 They're the official state cat of Maine

 But just where did the Maine Coon originally come from?
-There are a few legends around the breed's origins.
-One story states that during the French Revolution, Marie Antoinette made a plan to escape and shipped six of her pet cats to America.
+There are a few legends about the breed's origins.
+(Contrary to popular belief, they are not related to the raccoon.)
+One story starts in France.
+It states that during the French Revolution, Marie Antoinette made a plan to escape and shipped six of her pet cats to America.
 While she never made it, they landed in Maine and helped start the breed.
 Another, more plausible, story credits the breed's origins to Vikings who landed in New England in the 1700s.
 It's thought that short-haired domestic cats bred with their long-haired cats to kick off the breed.